 The Stanley Theatre was one of the major motion picture palaces of Philadelphia.
 This was the second theatre named after Stanley Mastbaum, the late president of the Stanley Co. (which later became Stanley Warner).
-When this one opened January 28, 1921, the original theatre’s name was changed to Stanton (and later Milgram).
-The lobby was 72 feet by 26 feet, lined with rose Travertine marble and had a polychrome vaulted ceiling.
+The original Stanley Theatre’s name was changed to Stanton Theatre (and later Milgram Theatre).
+The Stanley Theatre opened January 28, 1921 with Cecil B. DeMille’s “Forbidden Fruit” starring Agnes Ayres.
+Designed by architectural firm Hoffman-Hennon Co., the lobby was 72 feet by 26 feet, lined with rose Travertine marble and had a polychrome vaulted ceiling.
 The auditorium was in an Adam style design in shades of old rose and ivory.
-The Stanley Theatre opened with 4,000 seats, but was reseating gradually brought it down to 2,916.
+The Stanley Theatre opened with 3,000 seats, but with reseating gradually brought it down to 2,916.
 The original screen was only twelve feet by sixteen feet.
 There was a 3 manual, 21 rank Kimball organ.

 Jules Mastbaum, who succeeded his brother as president of the Stanley Company, made this theatre into a leading centre for operas and movies.
 Silent pictures were accompanied by a 55 piece symphony orchestra, the city’s best after the Philadelphia Orchestra (which itself performed once in 1923).
 The orchestra also played concerts.
 The stage shows were the city’s best, with stars of stage, screen and radio.

-In May 1929, Al Capone was arrested in the Stanley’s lobby for having concealed weapons.
+In May 1929, Al Capone was arrested in the Stanley Theatre’s lobby for having concealed weapons.

 Because of the large seating capacity, Stanley Warner played many popular movies here.
-The Stanley and the Stanton (later Milgram) were the major venues for horror films in Philadelphia.
-In 1931, “Dracula” and “Frankenstein” (which had a midnight show) were shown.
-“Dr Jekyll and Mr. Hyde” was shown in 1932, and in 1933, “Island of Lost Souls” and “King Kong”.
+The Stanley Theatre and the Stanton Theatre (later Milgram Theatre) were the major venues for horror films in Philadelphia.
+In 1931, Bela Lugosi in “Dracula” and Boris Karloff in “Frankenstein” (which had a midnight show) were shown.
+Fredric March in “Dr Jekyll and Mr. Hyde” was shown in 1932, and in 1933, Charles Laughton “Island of Lost Souls” and Fay Wray in “King Kong”.
 In 1933, the theatre was redecorated to a red velvet and crystal chandeliered interior.
 In 1935, architect Drew Eberson redesigned the lobby and starting with that year, the entertainment consisted solely of first run pictures.
 In April 1936, fans crowded the theatre for the visit of Al Jolson for the premiere of his film “The Singing Kid”.
 “Snow White and the Seven Dwarfs” broke attendance records in 1938, and “Pinocchio” was shown in 1940.
 Abbott & Costello appeared in person for the opening of their movie “In the Navy” in June 1941.
 Stars led off by Bob Hope attended the world premiere of “Nothing But the Truth” on September 17, 1941.
-“Mrs Miniver” shattered attendance records during a two month run in 1942.
-Other popular films shown included, Hitchcock’s “Notorious”(1946), “It’s a Wonderful Life”(1947), and “Key Largo”(1948).
+Greer Garson in “Mrs Miniver” shattered attendance records during a two month run in 1942.
+Other popular films shown included, Cary Grant in Alfred Hitchcock’s “Notorious”(1946), James Stewart in “It’s a Wonderful Life”(1947), and Humphrey Bogart in “Key Largo”(1948).
 Frank Sinatra appeared at the October 1953 opening of “From Here to Eternity”.
-“On the Waterfront” was shown in 1954.
+Marlon Brando in “On the Waterfront” was shown in 1954.